 If you are reading this post then you are probably thinking about taking your blog to the next level.
 You want to work with more brands, build that community and earn some money in the process.
 Great!
 There are a few things you need to make sure you are doing to make sure people find you and better still, come back for more time and time again!

 Here are 10 ways to help boost your blog traffic:

 1. FIND YOUR VOICE – You will have heard this said many a time I am sure.
 But what does it mean?
 People will tell you to write in your own style and I have always done that but to truly find my own voice I had to get to the bones of why I was blogging.
 What does blogging mean to me?
 What do I want to write about?
 Who am I writing for?

-It has taken me a long time to find my style, I have settled on using a blog as an actual blog.
-I document my life, an online diary.
-I also share recipes and other things that I love.
+It has taken me a long time to find my style, I have settled on using a blog as a way to help others.
+I want to give mums the tools they need to find themselves and take control of their lives.

 So what do you want to write about?
 Once you have a style then readers will be able to identify with you and it will make them more likely to return.

 2. BE CONSISTENT – This is very important for two reasons.
 Firstly, posting regularly will help your SEO.
 The more you write the more you will be seen, plain and simple.
 Secondly, if you do have fans then you don’t want to keep them waiting weeks between posts.
 People have short attention spans and so unless you are an established blogger you cannot afford to lose momentum.

 I post 2-3 times a week.
 I mix it up with how-to’s, tips and stories about motherhood.
 That is just my style though, remember – find YOUR voice.

 3. SOCIAL MEDIA – Join ALL of the networks, that way you will target different audiences.

 Twitter– I started off with 0 followers in May 2014 and now have over 16k.
 When I tweet a link to my post then there are thousands of people who can potentially see it and RT it.
 The more followers you have the higher percentage will see it in the waterfall of their feed.